javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - Distributed Data parallel is usually good enough 👌
 - However, if your model is too big to fit into a single GPU
-- Welllll ... there other distributed techniques ...
+- Welllll ... there are other distributed techniques ...

 ---